Book Appointment Now

 Smile Correction in Panama: The Ultimate Guide to a Perfect Smile

-Smile correction in Panama saves 50-70% compared to US prices, with procedures performed at JCI-accredited Hospital Punta Pacifica, affiliated with Johns Hopkins Medicine International.
+Smile correction in Panama saves 50 to 70 percent versus US prices, with treatment at JCI-accredited Hospital Punta Pacifica, the only Central American hospital affiliated with Johns Hopkins Medicine International.

-Our network connects you with US-trained dentists at Pacific Dental Clinic, Clinica Ford Dental Spa, and Clinica Arango Orillac, each verified for Technical Health Council registration, AACD credentials, and international patient experience.
-Below, you’ll find cost comparisons, clinic profiles, procedure details, travel planning guides, and FAQs about smile correction in Panama.
+Our network connects you with US-trained dentists at Pacific Dental Clinic, Clinica Ford Dental Spa, and Clinica Arango Orillac, each checked for Technical Health Council registration and cosmetic-dentistry credentials.
+Below you will find cost comparisons, clinic profiles, treatment timelines, recovery guidance, and answers to common questions about smile correction in Panama.

 What Is Smile Correction and Who Can Benefit?

-Smile correction is a group of cosmetic dental procedures that improve the look and function of your teeth.
-Treatments include teeth whitening, porcelain veneers, orthodontics, and dental implants.
-Panama City clinics offer these procedures at 50-70% less than US prices.
+Smile correction is a group of cosmetic dental treatments that improve how your teeth look and work.
+It covers teeth whitening, dental veneers, orthodontics, and dental implants.
+Clinics in Panama City offer these procedures at 50 to 70 percent below United States prices.

 What Procedures Does Smile Correction Include?

-Smile correction includes five main procedure types.
-Each one addresses a different dental concern.
+Smile correction includes five main treatment types.
+Each one fixes a different dental concern.
 Panama City dentists use the same brands and materials found in US clinics.

-- Teeth whitening: In-office laser treatments using Philips Zoom WhiteSpeed or Opalescence.
-Results in one hour.
+- Teeth whitening: In-office laser treatment with Philips Zoom WhiteSpeed or Opalescence.
+Results show in about one hour.

-- Dental veneers: Porcelain (E-Max, Lumineers, DaVinci) or composite shells bonded to front teeth.
-Fixes chips, gaps, and discoloration.
+- Dental veneers: Porcelain (E-Max, Lumineers) or composite shells bonded to front teeth.
+They fix chips, gaps, and stains.

-- Orthodontics: Traditional metal braces, ceramic brackets, or clear aligners like Invisalign.
-Straightens crooked teeth and corrects bite issues.
+- Orthodontics: Metal braces, ceramic brackets, or clear aligners like Invisalign.
+They straighten crooked teeth and correct bite problems.

-- Dental implants: Titanium posts (Straumann, Nobel Biocare) placed in the jawbone.
-Replaces missing teeth with permanent crowns.
-See our complete guide to dental implants in Panama.
+- Dental implants: Titanium posts (Straumann, Nobel Biocare) set in the jawbone to replace missing teeth with permanent crowns.

-- Full mouth restoration: Combines multiple procedures for total smile transformation.
-Includes All-on-4 implants for full arch replacement.
+- Full mouth restoration: Combines several treatments for a total smile change.
+It includes All-on-4 implants for full-arch replacement.

 Can Adults Get Smile Correction in Panama?

-Panama City clinics like Dental Obarrio specialize in adult orthodontics.
-They use digital scanning and Invisalign to treat professionals who need a discreet option.
-Adults with bone loss can still receive dental implants after bone grafting at clinics in the Punta Pacifica district.
+Clear aligners work well for adults who want a discreet option.
+Clinics like Dental Obarrio use digital scanning and Invisalign to treat working professionals.
+Adults with bone loss can still receive dental implants after a bone graft at clinics in the Punta Pacifica district.

 How Much Does Smile Correction Cost in Panama?

-Smile correction costs 50-70% less in Panama than in the United States or Canada.
-A single porcelain veneer costs $400-$700 in Panama City versus $1,200-$2,500 in the US.
-Panama uses the US dollar, so there is no exchange rate risk for American patients.
-Our dental tourism in Panama guide covers additional cost details.
+Smile correction costs 50 to 70 percent less in Panama than in the United States or Canada.
+A single porcelain veneer costs 400 to 700 dollars in Panama City versus 1,200 to 2,500 dollars in the US.
+Panama uses the US dollar, so there is no exchange rate risk.

 How Do Panama Prices Compare to the US and Canada?

-Panama dental prices are 50-70% lower than the US and Canada across all major procedures:
+Panama dental prices run 50 to 70 percent below the US and Canada across all major procedures:

 | Procedure | Panama (USD) | USA (USD) | Canada (USD) | Savings |